Reichsbürger movement: Activities

-Violence by activists
+Violence by Reichsbürger activists

-In 2016, Adrian Ursache, a self-proclaimed Reichsbürger and the 1998 winner of the "Mister Germany" beauty contest, violently resisted his eviction from his house in Reuden.
+In 2016, Adrian Ursache, a self-proclaimed Reichsbürger and the 1998 winner of the Mister Germany beauty contest, violently resisted his eviction from his house in Reuden.
 When the German police arrived on scene they encountered a group of around 120 people, who were staying on Ursache's and his in-law's property.
-Ursache deemed his property as part of the self-proclaimed "State of Ur" and flew the flag of the old German Reich above the home.
+Ursache deemed his property as part of the self-proclaimed State of Ur and flew the flag of the old German Reich above the home.
 After a first eviction attempt failed, the German police returned with a special response team the day after.
 When the eviction started, Ursache opened fire and injured two officers.
 Ursache was shot and rushed to a hospital.
 In 2019, Ursache was convicted of attempted murder and sentenced to 7 years in prison.

 Also in 2016, in Georgensgmünd near Nuremberg, a self-described Reichsbürger fired on a special response unit of the Bavarian Police when they attempted to confiscate his 31 firearms.
 Three police officers were injured.
 One of them later died from his injuries.
 The weapons confiscation followed the revocation of the murderer's firearms permit and his repeated refusal to co-operate with local authorities.
 German authorities expressed concern at the escalation in violence.
 The event attracted international attention.
 Bavarian ministers called for increased surveillance of the right-wing extremist movement.
 On 23 October 2017, Wolfgang P. was sentenced to imprisonment for life.

-In Höxter, North Rhine-Westphalia, in 2014, one Reichsbürger group (the "Free State of Prussia") attempted to smuggle weapons into Germany in an attempt to create its own militia.
+In Höxter, North Rhine-Westphalia, in 2014, one Reichsbürger group (the Free State of Prussia) attempted to smuggle weapons into Germany in an attempt to create its own militia.
 Police raids have found large stockpiles of guns and ammunition hoarded by Reichsbürger adherents.
-In 2018, the German magazine Focus reported that Reichsbürger adherents had been attempting to build an armed militia in preparation for "Day X"—"an imagined day of reckoning or uprising against the German government".
+In 2018, the German magazine Focus reported that Reichsbürger adherents had been attempting to build an armed militia in preparation for Day X—"an imagined day of reckoning or uprising against the German government".